• Skip to primary navigation

 Instructions

 3. Prepare the dry ingredients.
-Add flour, cinnamon, baking soda, and salt to a medium bowl and whisk well to combine, set aside
+Add flour, cinnamon, baking soda, and salt to a medium bowl and whisk well to combine; set aside

 6. Portion the cake batter.
 Split the cake batter evenly between two cake pans.
+Tap them on the counter 6-8 times to remove any air bubbles.

 7. Bake the cakes.
 Bake the cakes for 40-45 minutes for 8-inch pans (or 30-35 minutes for 9-inch pans), or until a cake tester (or toothpick) comes out clean.